 And we want more!
 In future we will be focussing more intensely on holistic impact and growth locally, we will ensure growers receive a share of the sales, dividing profits with staff and customers and ensuring that value chains are more deliberately geared towards the environment.
 And we will become more heavily involved in the discussion around trade policy.
 Trade as a whole must become fairer!

-Together we are changing international trade
+Together we change global trade

-for the benefit of family farmers,
+in favour of family farmers,

 and the environment.